VertigoRay/salt-osx-dsconfigad/README.md

 * [uid](#uid)
 * [useuncpath](#useuncpath)

 **_Note:_** These options are what's available in OS X 10.8.4.
-New _Advanced Options_ that are released in future _should_ just work -- if you use them as described in the documentation.
+New _Advanced Options_ that are released in future _will not_ just work -- they will need to be added to the `dsconfigad_adv` dict.
 Just use it in the same fashion as a similar option.
 For example, if you want to disable a _newoption_ that has enable/disable as possible options:
 ```yaml
 dsconfigad:
   newoption: False